 It’s simple for a home gardener to set up their own automatic watering system.
-I rely upon an automatic hose timer so my plants can be watered deeply on a regular schedule.
+I rely upon an automatic watering timer so my plants can be watered deeply on a regular schedule.

 Most Popular Automatic Watering Systems for Potted Plants:

-Wick watering is an easy way to keep container plants watered, both indoor and outdoor.
+Wick watering is an excellent option if you are looking for an indoor automatic watering system, although it can work both indoor and outdoor.
 One end of a wick is placed in the container, while the other is placed in a water source.
 The wick is made from absorbent material that draws water from the reservoir to the soil when the soil becomes dry.

 Wick watering can be used if you have multiple containers in close proximity.
 Wicks from each pot can be designed to share a common water supply.

 Low cost wicking systems can also be made by recycling 2-liter plastic bottles.